oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Further Examples

-## Status List Token with 2-Bit Status Values in JWT format
+## Status List with 2-Bit Status Values in JSON format

 In this example, the Status List additionally includes the Status Type "SUSPENDED".
 As the Status Type value for "SUSPENDED" is 0x02 and does not fit into 1 bit, the "bits" is required to be 2.